Azure/onboarding-guidance/windows/Module I/L1-StorageIntro.md

 # Abstract

-During this module, you will Learn about Azure Storage, and how to create applications using Azure blobs, tables, queues, and files.
+During this module, you will learn about Azure Storage, and how to create applications using Azure blobs, tables, queues, and files.

 # Learning objectives
 After completing the exercises in this module, you will be able to:
 * Create a storage account using PowerShell
 * Create a Resource Group
-* Verify creation of StorageAccount
+* Verify creation of Storage Account
 * List all of the blobs in all of your containers
 * Delete Storage Account